 Your customers don’t always know what they want.
-Yes they may say they want this or that, but once you give it to them, they may never use it.
-So instead of just taking your customers word for what they want, you have to get into their mind and understand why.
+Yes, they may say they want this or that, but once you give it to them, they may never use it.
+So instead of just taking your customers’ word for what they want, you have to get into their minds and understand why they want something.

 Simplicity is the ultimate sophistication

 The concept sounds obvious and you already know about it, but do you run your business that way?
-For example I just pushed out a new design for Quick Sprout and my designer was able to push something out within 7 days.
-By no means is it done yet and there are bugs, but if I wanted everything perfect I would have had to wait 30 days before a design would be up.
+For example, I just pushed out a new design for Quick Sprout, and my designer was able to create something within 7 days.
+By no means is it done yet, and there are bugs, but if I wanted everything to be perfect, I would have had to wait 30 days for my new design.

-Plus, by throwing something up within 7 days I can get feedback from you and modify/finish the design with your vision in mind.
-Because at the end of the day, isn’t that all that matters?
+Plus, by putting something up within 7 days, I can get feedback from you and modify/finish the design with your vision in mind.
+And at the end of the day, isn’t that all that matters?

-By running your business with Eric’s philosophy, not only will it be more agile, but you will also waste a lot less time and money.
-Instead of you wasting 6 months of time creating something that your customers don’t want, you’ll only end up wasting a week or two before you realize how you need to adjust your product or service to satisfy them.
+By running your business with Eric’s philosophy, not only will you make it more agile, but you will also waste a lot less time and money.
+Instead of wasting 6 months creating something that your customers don’t want, you’ll only end up wasting a week or two before you realize how you need to adjust your product or service to satisfy them.

 You learn more from success than failure